heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 ## Objectives

-You might have notice in previous courses that your network applications could only handle one client at a time.
+You might have noticed in previous courses that your network applications could only handle one client at a time.
 This is not very useful in a production environment.